Nanny vs. Governess: Which Is Right for Your Family?

 Some families also hire a governess during transitional periods, like a cross-country move or a gap between schools, to keep their children’s education on track without disruption.

-Can You Hire Both a Nanny and a Governess?
+Can a Nanny and Governess Work Together?

 Many families do, and it is more common than you might expect.
 When a household has children at different ages and stages, splitting caregiving and education between two professionals ensures that both areas receive full attention.